mailman/mailman/USER_GUIDE.md

 ### Standard Input

-If a message is piped to a Mailman app, this reciever will override any configured receivers.
+If a message is piped to a Mailman app, this receiver will override any configured receivers.
 The app will process the message, and then quit.
 This receiver is useful for testing and debugging.